Edith How-Martyn: Life

-Posthumous recognition
+Posthumous recognition and legacy

 Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.

+How-Martyn collected newspaper articles relating to women's firsts and mounted them in a scrapbook, First Women 1920–1933, that is now held in the State Library of Victoria.